Pepperdine University School of Public Policy: Davenport Institute for Public Engagement and Civic Leadership

 The Davenport Institute for Public Policy was founded in 1996 and in 2010 partnered with the nonprofit, multi-partisan organization Common Sense California to become the Davenport Institute for Public Engagement and Civic Leadership.
 The mission of the institute is to help build stronger communities in California by promoting public participation in local governance.
 The institute has trained thousands of local government staff, elected officials, and police officers in California and across the country and has provided technical support to more than 50 cities.
-More than 100 practitioners have also completed the institute’s Professional Certificate in Advanced Public Engagement for Local Government.
-Hosted on the Malibu campus, this unique program offers a deep dive into the context, purpose, and best practices for engaging residents in the decisions that affect their lives and communities.
+More than 100 practitioners have also completed the institute’s Professional Certificate in Advanced Public Engagement for Local Government, which is offered online through six weekly sessions.

-Through continued course work and work-study opportunities, the Davenport Institute provides current SPP students with the skills, experience, and relationships they will need to work toward common-sense answers to today’s difficult policy problems.
+Through continued course work and work-study opportunities, the Davenport Institute provides current SPP students with the skills, experience, and relationships they will need to work toward common-sense answers to today’s difficult policy problems at the local level.
 The institute has been instrumental in developing the School of Public Policy’s student chapter of the International City/County Management Association (ICMA), only the second such chapter in California, as well as in facilitating the annual City Manager in Residence program.
+In 2023, the Institute hosted the first "Mayor in Residence" program with City of Dallas' Mayor Eric Johnson serving as the inaugural designee.
 The institute is affiliated with the following networks and associations: Bridge Alliance, California Consortium on Public Engagement, National Civility Network, National Conference on Citizenship, and the University Network for Collaborative Government.
+The Institute is a contracted training partner to the International Association of Government Officials (iGO), and the California Police Chiefs' Association.

+The Institute is currently led by Maureen Tobin (Executive Director) and Pooja Di Giovanna (Assistant Director), and is supported by an Advisory Council composed of leading local government officials from around the state of California.

 In 2000 the Institute was named in honor of David Davenport, the university’s sixth president, and an endowment of $3 million was established.

 The American Project at the School of Public Policy

-"The American Project: On the Future of Conservatism" is a multi-year program to propel innovative ideas for reimagining the future of America's conservative movement.
-Launched in early 2017, the “Project” gathers leading academics, activists and academics to explore the future of the conservative movement.
+"The American Project" launched in the wake of the 2016 national election, and was a multi-year effort to propel innovative ideas for reimagining the future of America's conservative movement.
+Its worked continued through the end of 2022 with a "Quest for Community" conference on the Malibu campus.
+Over the years, the “Project” gathered leading academics, activists and academics to explore the future of the conservative movement.
 Through events and an essay series featured on the website RealClearPolicy, the American Project argues for a reimagined communitarian conservatism in policy and politics.
-The American Project is led by SPP Dean Pete Peterson, and co-director, Rich Tafel.
+The American Project was led by SPP Dean Pete Peterson, and co-director, Rich Tafel.